 There’s a loophole.
 There’s actually a loophole.

-Commenter 5topAmnesty alerted me awhile ago to the fact that the airlines—in America, this would be Spirit and Frontier—that charge carry-on fees still allow one personal item for free.
+Map Happy reader 5topAmnesty alerted us awhile ago to the fact that the airlines that charge carry-on fees—this would be Spirit and Frontier—still allow one personal item for free.
 The only thing is that it’s got to fit under the seat in front.
 See if you can beat the airlines at their own game and pack as little as you can.

 Spirit clearly states their policy here: